Yogesh-K-Matkar/react_concept_react_app/README.md

         console.log(obj1)  // {id:2,name:"b"}   //Expand object properties to update value of required property

-6. Concept of dynamic variable where we can assign derived value generated from JS function, expression or operations that can be shown at a specific location with JSX.
+7. Concept of dynamic variable where we can assign derived value generated from JS function, expression or operations that can be shown at a specific location with JSX.

-7. Concept of logical variable where we can assign derived value generated from JS function, expression or operations that can be shown at a specific location with JSX based on a Condition using Conditional Operators/Logic such as Ternary, IF-ELSE block, etc.
+8. Concept of logical variable where we can assign derived value generated from JS function, expression or operations that can be shown at a specific location with JSX based on a Condition using Conditional Operators/Logic such as Ternary, IF-ELSE block, etc.

-8. Types of Component:- 2 Types of Component Declaration
+9. Types of Component:- 2 Types of Component Declaration

-    8.1.
+    9.1.
 Functional Component:- Modern ECMAScript ES6 way of declaring Component.

-    8.2.
+    9.2.
 Class Component:- Old way.

-9. Types of Functional Component:-
+10. Types of Functional Component:-

-    9.1.
+    10.1.
 Default Functional Component :- In case of importing the Export Default component, then while importing any component name be used without curly braces.

     e.g.

          import NetflixSeries from "./components/NetflixSeries";
          (Where export component name is NetflixSeries)

-    9.2.
+    10.2.
 Named Functional Component :- In case of importing Export Named component, then while importing the same Component name to be used with curly braces.

     e.g.

          import { NetflixSeries } from "./components/NetflixSeries";
          (Where export component name is NetflixSeries)

-10. Define/Use imported Components/Component from another JSX(ReactFrameworkApp.jsx) as below
+11. Define/Use imported Components/Component from another JSX(ReactFrameworkApp.jsx) as below

     e.g.

         < ReactApp / > (Component Name)

-11. To avoid using a non-required < div > tag to combine multiple elements into one before returning JSX from the component function, and also to avoid DOM to create an unwanted < div > element.
-    Then comes the React concept of Fragments,

-    e.g.

-        const ComponentName=()=>
-        {
-          return(
-                  <>
-                    jsx multiple elements
-                  </>
-                );
-        }

 12. To avoid rewriting/redundancy of the same code multiple times, create a single component and reuse it multiple times where required in the same JSX or another JSX
     (import component function from a particular JSX where the component function is defined).